-Associate Professor of Anthropology and of Social Sciences in the College
+Associate Professor of Anthropology, Romance Languages & Literatures, and Social Sciences in the College; Director of Graduate Studies

 PhD, Syracuse University, 2007

 I am a historical anthropologist and archaeologist interested in material histories of French colonialism and imperialism.
 My research focuses on two areas, West Africa and post-independence Mexico, though I have also conducted research in the United States and the Caribbean, and maintain a keen interest in the Atlantic world and postcolonial France.

 My first project focused on the Siin region in Senegal, and investigated the political changes that took place in the province over the past 400 years, how those were manifested in social landscapes, and how they shaped the lifeworlds of peasant communities.
 I was interested in the long-term relationship binding rural villagers with various configurations of state power, from the Atlantic era to present times.
 This forms the topic of my first book, Reluctant Landscapes: Historical Anthropologies of Political Experience in Siin (Senegal).
 The book argues that the material worlds that have organized rural life in the Siin over time have placed certain constraints on projects of rule in the region.
 While altering in response to broader political and economic forces, Siin’s ‘reluctant landscapes’ have imparted a distinct character to local modes of action and moral imaginations, whose effects continue to echo in the contemporary present.